What kinds of SEND (Special Educational Needs and Disabilities) are provided for?

 The SENDCo meets with the middle school SENDCo to pass on information and records relating to the child.
 Sometimes a transition meeting between parents, middle school SENDCo/staff, professionals and Lower School SENDCo/staff will be arranged in the Summer term before the children leave.

 What happens if my child has a medical condition?

-Most of our staff are paediatric first aid trained.
+All of our staff are paediatric first aid trained.
 Staff also have specific training in Asthma, Anaphylaxis and Epilepsy.
 Medical needs are shared with all staff.
 A care plan may be put in place with the input of medical professionals or the school nurse.
 Please refer to the school policy on Managing Medicines and First Aid.

 What specialist services are accessed by the school?

-School can refer for additional support from a number of services including: Advisory teacher for children with Autistic Sprectrum Disorders, Speech and Language therapy, Occupational therapy, Educational Psychologist, Jigsaw Behaviour Support team, Inclusion Officer, Education Welfare Officer, Parent Support Advisers, Social Workers, Early Years Support team, Physical Impairment team, CHUMS- child bereavement, trauma and emotional well-being, CAMHS- Child and adolescence mental health, School Nurse and Edwin Lobo Child development Centre (Consultant Paediatricians).
+School can refer for additional support from a number of services including: Advisory teacher for children with Autistic Sprectrum Disorders, Speech and Language therapy, Occupational therapy, Educational Psychologist, Jigsaw Behaviour Support team, Inclusion Officer, Education Welfare Officer, Parent Support Advisers, School counsellor, Play therapist, Social Workers, Early Years Support team, Physical Impairment team, CHUMS- child bereavement, trauma and emotional well-being, CAMHS- Child and adolescence mental health, School Nurse and Edwin Lobo Child development Centre (Consultant Paediatricians).

 How are the Governors involved in SEND provision?

 The SENDCo reports to the Governors termly.
 The SEND governor meets with the SENDCo termly and through monitoring visits evaluates provision throughout the school.
 The SEND Governor is Theresa Allen.

 SEND provision is audited yearly with the SEND advisory teacher, the audit informs action planning to ensure continued good practice.

 What do I do if I have a complaint about the support the school provides for my child?